LambdaSoftworks/Supascale/README.md

 # Supascale CLI

-A powerful bash script for managing multiple self-hosted Supabase instances on a single machine.
+A bash script for managing multiple self-hosted Supabase instances on a single machine.
 This tool automates the setup, configuration, and management of separate Supabase environments, each with its own set of ports and configurations.

 ## Features